jdupak/diploma-thesis/ir.md

+---
+title: Memory Safety Analysis in Rust GCC
+author: Jakub Dupak
+---

 # Introduction

-The first chapter introduces the problem of borrow-checking and give a brief overview of borrow-cher development in `rustc`, which led to the Polonius project, which is utilized by this work.
+The first chapter introduces the problem of borrow-checking and gives a brief overview of the borrow-checker development in the `rustc` compiler, up to the Polonius project, which is utilized by this work.
 The second chapter describes the Polonius engine and its API.
-The third chapter compares the internal representations of `rustc` and `gccrs` to show the challenges of adapting the rustc borrow-checker design to gccrs.
+The third chapter compares the internal representations of `rustc` and `gccrs` to show the challenges of adapting the `rustc` borrow-checker design to `gccrs`.
-The next chapter explains the design of the gccrs borrow-checker created as part of this work.
+The next chapter explains the design of the `gccrs` borrow-checker implemented as part of this work.
 It maps the experiments leading to the current design, describes the new intermediate representation and its usage in the analysis.
-Later sections of the chapter describe other modification of the compiler necessary to support borrow-checking, and the design of error reporting.
+Later sections of the chapter describe other modification of the rest of the compiler necessary to support borrow-checking, and the design of error reporting.
 The final chapter elaborates on the results, current state of the implementations and known missing features and limitations.
 Since this work had an experimental nature, it focused on exploring the most aspects of the problem, rather than on the completeness of the solution.
 Therefore, the final chapter should lead the future work, extending this experimental work into a production-ready solution.

 # The Problem of Borrow-Checking

-This section introduces borrow-checking and briefly describes itd development in Rust.
+This section introduces borrow-checking and briefly describes its development in Rust.
 First, simple lexical borrow-checking is described.
 Then, the more complex flow-sensitive borrow-checking is introduced.
 Finally, the Polonius analysis engine is described.
-Since this work utilizes the Polonius engine, it will be described in more detail in the next section.
+Since this work utilizes the Polonius engine, it will be described in more detail in the following chapter.

-## Basic Terminology

-## ?

 Common programming language implementations typically fall into two categories, based on how they manage memory with dynamic storage duration[^bc1].
 Languages like C use manual memory management, where the programmer is responsible for allocating and freeing memory explicitly.